Saleh-Alibrahim/Aswat/README.md

-# Arabic Starwpoll
+# Aswat
-This Project is Simple Strawpoll Where
+This Project is  Strawpoll system Where

-1) User can create poll and share the link and let the pepole vote
+User can create poll and share the link and let the pepole vote

 ## Getting Started